caffeinepub/019b2b65-fcf2-703e-b729-ad61a3235212/src/spec.md

 ## User Interface
 - Real-world interactive map with accurate geography using a proper map library
 - Clear visual indicators for pin locations on the actual map
-- Simple form for entering memos when placing pins
+- Input dialog that appears when clicking on the map to enter memos for new pins
-- Expandable view for reading existing pin memos via PinDetailsDialog
+- Details dialog for viewing existing pin memos and coordinates when clicking on pins
 - Responsive design for different screen sizes
+- All content and interface elements in English
 - Preserve all existing backend integration functionality